Stable Subgroups of the Genus Two Handlebody Group: A Model for H2

 \subsection{Edges in the contact graph}

 Recall that if there is an edge between two hyperplanes $H_1$ and $H_2$ in a contact graph. then either $H_1$ and $H_2$ cross or they osculate.
-In this section we make some observations regarding what it looks like for different types of hyperplanes in $\M$ to cross or osculate.
+In this section we characterize all of the possible ways that we could have an edge between two hyperplanes in the contact graph.

-Let us start by considering two switch hyperplanes that are connected by an edge in the contact graph.
-Each switch hyperplane is contained in its own switch bridge, so no two switch hyperplanes can cross each other.
-In order for two switch hyperplanes to osculate, they must be adjacent to a common twist flat, so we can name our hyperplanes $H(X,X')$ and $H(X,X'')$.
-If $H(X,X')$ and $H(X,X'')$ correspond to switching the same curve, then $H(X,X')^{\pm}$ and $H(X,X'')^{\pm}$ will be parallel and disjoint, so the hyperplanes cannot osculate.
-If on the other hand $H(X,X')$ and $H(X,X'')$ correspond to switching different curves, then the two hyperplanes will osculate.
-An example of osculating switch hyperplanes can be seen in Figure \ref{figure:switch-switch}.